beyondexabit/pyhologen/README.md

 This repo generates holograms in python.
-I get a 15% speedup in python compared to matlab for 1e6 iterations.
+I get a 15% speedup in python compared to 2023 matlab for 1e6 iterations running on mba m1.
 This is based on https://github.com/ralfmouthaan/Paper-PCF-Mode-Excitation.

-todo:
-try using jax for gpu compute-- didnt work